foundata/guidelines/python-style-guide.md

 - The complete `S` category can be noisy, especially `S101` because pytest uses `assert`.
 Projects SHOULD evaluate relevant security rules individually and add narrow per-file exceptions for tests where necessary.

 Projects MUST NOT enable `ALL` without reviewing and documenting the resulting rule set.
 Broad prefixes and `ALL` can enable newly added stable rules during a Ruff upgrade; the committed lock file and repeatable checks make such changes reviewable.

+### Adopting strict checks in an existing codebase<a id="adopting-strict-checks"></a>

+Enabling these checks on a new project is cheap; retrofitting strict type checking onto a mature codebase surfaces every latent problem at once, which is hard to manage as a single change.
+Recommendation: Adopt it incrementally with a **temporary, shrinking ratchet**, kept distinct from the permanent, narrowest-possible suppressions described above:

+1- Turn on strict checking globally, then silence only the not-yet-clean modules with a per-module override (for mypy, `[[tool.mypy.overrides]]` with `ignore_errors = true`).
+The check is green from the first commit and already enforces every module that is clean.
+2. Remove one module from the override list per commit and fix its diagnostics.
+The list only ever shrinks.
+3. When the list is empty, delete the override block and extend the checked paths (for example from `mypy src` to `mypy src tests`).

+The ratchet is a migration technique, not a standing exception.
+As a worked example, [`ansible-docsmith`](https://github.com/foundata/ansible-docsmith) adopted strict mypy this way: Roughly a hundred initial errors held behind a nine-module ratchet, then cleared [one module per commit, ending by deleting the empty ratchet and extending the gate to `mypy src tests`](https://github.com/foundata/ansible-docsmith/compare/d61071a...57f94b1).